-A coach should work with each team in the regional and the final competitions.
-The coach for a team that advances to the final competition does not have to be the person who coached the team at the regional competition - there will be an additional coach form to fill out for finals.
+A coach should work with each team in the final competition.
+The coach for a team that advances to the final competition does not have to be the person who coached the team at the regional competition - all coaches for finals should fill out this form.
 A coach may be a law student but may not be a student who is competing in the competition.

-Only team coaches or a designee are permitted to attend the coaches' meeting and file formal complaints.
-If a coach is unable to attend, they must notify AAJ and the regional coordinator.
-Only then will students or another designated person be permitted to attend in the coach's absence.
+Only team coaches or a non-competing designee are permitted to attend the coaches' meeting and file formal complaints.
+If a coach is unable to attend the coaches' meeting, they must notify AAJ and the regional coordinator.
+Only then will students or another designated person be permitted to attend the meeting in the coach's absence.
+A coach or non-competing designee must be in attendance at nationals.